k-oconnor/convolutional_neural_network_basics/README.md

 We will do this by training the model on the 9285 training images, using the model to make predictions on the testing data, and running a basic Sci-Kit Learn classification report.

 # The Steps
-- Preprocessing and Loading
+1. Preprocessing and Loading
-- Model Constructor and Intializing
+2. Model Constructor and Intializing
-- Selecting Optimizer and Loss Metric
+3. Selecting Optimizer and Loss Metric
-- Training, Validation, and Tuning
+4. Training, Validation, and Tuning
-- Making Predictions on Test Data
+5. Making Predictions on Test Data

-## *Preprocessing and Loading*
+## *(1) Preprocessing and Loading*
 PyTorch offers a number of built-in transformation types that we can use sequentially, or in composition.
 As we see in the image below, I first specify a *semi* arbitrary mean and standard deviation normalization pointer, which we can use in the composition.